Retirement Income Coordination Framework™

 Most retirement questions sound simple:

-How much can I safely spend?
+- How much can I safely spend?

-When should I take withdrawals?
+- When should I take withdrawals?

-Should I convert to Roth?
+- Should I convert to Roth?

-How do I reduce taxes in retirement?
+- How do I reduce taxes in retirement?

-The real challenge is not answering these questions individually.
+The challenge isn’t answering these questions individually.

-It is understanding how they interact.
+It’s understanding how they interact.

 Many approaches focus on a single lever: